Please note that the printed version of this page will include opening times and other useful information for each property/event.

 Access Information: No wheelchair access to garden.
 Garden accessed by steep external staircase.

-Additional Information: Parking at top of ramp only.
-Please check with organisers if unsure.
+Additional Information: Park in Queen's Road or Oracle car parks, or at top of ramp behind RISC building.
+Please check with organisers if unsure where to park.

 Directions: Above the World Shop and Global cafe.